~ Mobile Phone: 206-327-8530

 businesses (2008).
 Jerusalem, Israel.

 coordinator for the director’s medical education courses and conferences.
-For the Northwest AIDS Education and Training Center (NWAETC), coordinated several programs for regional correctional center health care providers.
-Managing editor of infectious disease case studies for health care staff of correctional facilities, published in the HIV & Hepatitis Education Prison Project: Infectious Diseases in Corrections.
+For the Northwest AIDS Education and Training Center (NWAETC), participated in coordination of several programs for regional correctional center health care providers.
+Seattle, WA

 [Howard] Hughes Airwest (now Delta Airlines) flight attendant.
 Passenger safety